ReForum-ipfs/ReForum-ipfs/README.md

 ```
 You need to replace the server dns domain or ip addr of 'localhost'.

-And we should install textile(https://textile.io/)'s hub(https://docs.textile.io/hub/accounts/),please enter command line 'hub init' to register your account,and then 'hub buck init' in this '/public' path.
+And we should install textile(https://textile.io/ )'s hub(https://docs.textile.io/hub/accounts/ ),please enter command line 'hub init' to register your account,and then 'hub buck init' in this '/public' path.

 Then start a crontab task to copy json file to public,And use 'hub buck watch' to update files quickly.